-The Board currently consists of three directors.
-The Board has concluded that two of the three directors, David McMillan and Kevin Flaherty, are independent.
-Graydon Kowal is not considered to be independent by virtue of his executive positions with the Corporation.
+The Board currently consists of three directors and is actively seeking a fourth director.
+The Board has concluded that one of the three directors, Kevin Flaherty, is independent.
+Graydon Kowal and Roger Jewett are not considered to be independent by virtue of their executive positions with the Corporation.